Health Burden of Tobacco Use

 This differs from the 2019 Global Burden of Disease (GBD) study,

-In 2021, Kenya spent between $544.4 and $756.2 million to treat TRIs.
+In 2021, TRIs cost the country between $544.4 and $756.2 million.
 Of this amount, between 27% and 48% were indirect costs while between 52% to 73% were health care related costs.
 These tobacco-related healthcare costs burden the country’s health systems that are already struggling to deal with numerous communicable diseases, limited numbers of medical personnel, and poor infrastructure.
 They also place considerable strain on individuals and families, given that health insurance coverage only stands at 26%.

 Australia

-In 2016, for every AUD1 gained from excise tobacco revenue AUD12 was lost to tobacco related economic cost.
+In 2016, for every $0.75 gained from excise tobacco revenue $9 was lost to tobacco-related economic cost.

 South Africa

-In 2016, for every every US$1 gained from tobacco tax revenue, US$3.4 was lost to direct & indirect tobacco costs.
+In 2016, for every every $1 gained from tobacco tax revenue, $3.4 was lost to direct & indirect tobacco costs.

 Uganda

-In 2017, for every US$1 invested in the tobacco industry, the tobacco related economic cost was $3.
+In 2017, for every $1 invested in the tobacco industry, the tobacco-related economic cost was $3.

 Kenya

-In 2022, for every dollar accrued from tobacco revenue and tax, the country lost between USD 2.2 and USD 3 to costs associated with Tobacco-Related Illnesses.
+In 2022, for every dollar accrued from tobacco tax revenue, the country lost between $2.2 and $3 to costs associated with Tobacco-Related Illnesses.

 Source: TCDI Kenya Economic Cost of Tobacco Related Illness Study, 2022

-The TCDI study investigated how much it costs to treat a patient suffering from each tobacco related illness (TRI).
+The TCDI study investigated how much it costs to treat a patient suffering from each tobacco-related illness (TRI) annually.
 Lung cancer had the highest cost per case, at $23,365, followed by oral-pharyngeal cancer at $7,637.
 The disease with the least cost per case was tuberculosis, at $1,044.However, tuberculosis costs are fully subsidized by the Kenyan government.
 Medicine and staff expenditures make up the bulk of these costs.

 Healthcare Costs Attributable to Tobacco use by TRI